Comedian / Writer / Scamp

 he could do the droning on about traffic patterns.
 Things have since improved.

 Heís told jokes at the Roman Coliseum and into Elvis

-by a Hollywood actress Ė all in the name of charity.
+slapped on the tush by a Hollywood actress Ė all in the name of charity.
 Heís emceed the Boston

 Jewish Film Festivalís Fiddler on the Roof sing-along.
 He's appeared in

 couches, mashed potatoes and the weather in commercials.
 Heís been named a comic on